UK Council for Psychotherapy

 Pride Being authentically proud in who we are - appreciating ourself, our achievements, successes, our qualities and strengths propels us forward, supporting our self-esteem.
 Yet there can be another pride where lacking humility, we are hubristic, "too proud for our own good", or "foolish pride", "false pride" - holding on to things which no longer work, feeling arrogant, conceited, making everything only about us.
 Some of us may be caught in shame or unproductively comparing us with others.
 We may also be holding on to our wounded pride connected to our unhealed wounds.
 Being willing to learn what we can improve, be vulnerable, lick our wounds, forgive, apologise, let go, surrendering to "what is" - not how things should be, being real with our humility, remaining strong, grounded and taking responsibility may be challenges, yet bring us peace of mind and deeper connection with others.
 The counselling and psychotherapy can explore with us the benefits and pitfalls of our pride.

 Releasing Our Regrets We may have wishes we were more aware, conscious back then sometimes.
 (A stage of our development may have been missing.)
 Hand on heart we've all had deep sadness over lost opportunities, some regrets in life and hind sight is a wonderful thing (see also Existential Grief).
 It may not be possible to live a regret-free life.
 Our "should", "shouldn't", "ought", "must", "never", "always" beliefs may get in the way and accepting our regrets can help us to let go of them and can be more in the moment.
 Regrets can be seen as wanting something to be different - "if only".
 However, when we tightly hold on to our regrets, sorrow, guilt and shame for what we've done, how we've been or how things might have been, we can end up disappointed, feel bad, sorry for ourselves, or self-pity inside.
 Some of us can remain stuck in our regrets, or blame ourselves (maybe feel a victim) for what happened back then, even if we weren't as aware or conscious as we are now.
 We may find it hard to let go of our regrets, regretting what we've done or not done.
 These regrets may include letting negative people affect us, comparing ourselves with others, not following or chasing our dreams, overly focusing on earning a living, not truly living, holding back ourself, living through fear.
 Over-sentimentalising things, holding on to our regrets can keep us trapped in our past, yet we can't change our past, and in some ways it has made us who we are today.
 Being in touch with, or expressing our regrets, no longer wishing things were different then or now, can be a healthy process.
 Owning our mistakes can be a way we speak our regrets.
 We can choose to wallow and regret, or wisely consider that things also happen for a reason, that we may benefit from learning something about ourself, so we transform our regrets into realisations, insights, move forward, become better.
 Harnessing the lessons learnt and making changes may support us.
-Forgiveness, self-compassion may play a role in letting go of our regrets.
+Forgiveness, self-compassion (without excusing anything) can be powerful and liberating.
+It benefits us, frees us to do something about situations.
+As we let go of our regrets, the past, hurts, mistakes, resentments, this gives us more energy.

 Not Setting Up Future Regrets It is often not the things we've done that we regret but often the things we haven't said, done.
 (We may for example have broken our trust or promises to others.)
 We may have developed a habit of consistently regretting things that we should have said, done, which can lead to existential concerns.
-Our regrets may point to still longing for what we didn't receive in the past, and may indicate that we may not give it to ourselves now.
+Our regrets may point to still longing for what we didn't receive in the past and may indicate that we may not give it to ourselves now.
+If we fear any regrets, Fear Of Missing Out (FOMO) can be a strong driver in us.
 We may therefore want to consider not always playing things safe, thinking less on autopilot and live more creatively before we act, connecting to what we love, being in the present moment and exploring new supportive habits.
 We may also need to challenge the concept of wasted time, because we may have failed to acknowledge our evolving consciousness, benefit of hindsight - that everything we go through has become part of our learning so we acknowledge our feelings of regret, mourn them, let them go, understand them and put our life in order, fully live now, live our passion, count our blessings (see also Forgiving Ourselves & Others), be in touch with our good fortune, what life means to us, our purpose, experiencing peace of mind.
 Going forward we may want to explore how we can do things differently in the future.

 Counselling London, Camden, Kings Cross, psychotherapy in London, forgive yourself, process of counselling, Counsellor and Psychotherapist in Camden, central London, NW1, Author: Edsel Little, Title: Black Walnut and Chocolate Pie

 Humility Our defences, narcissism, self-righteousness, flaws and failures as human beings also allow us to reflect on them and may teach us humility - our ability to accurately assess and acknowledge our own strengths, weaknesses, alongside taking responsibility for the effects of our actions.
-Sometimes our false pride may get in the way of our humility.
+Sometimes our false pride or judgement of ourself or others, may get in the way of our humility.
 How we value us and value others, without our big egos getting in the way, so we don't have to dominate or impress others, be boastful or arrogant, choosing to put them first at times, without putting ourself down, may be challenging (see also In Tune With Us, Community & The Wider World, Our Interdependence, Interconnectedness, Oneness, Unity, Harmony).
 At times it may mean apologising with sincerity eating some humble pie without undermining who we are.
 (It may also take humility to accept others' apologies.)
-Our humility may include facing criticism, owning our mistakes or that we were wrong, asking for help without devaluing, undermining ourselves, so we express our humility with confidence, self awareness and a willingness to learn, where we are curious about others and life's encounters, with a realisation it's OK not to know things.
-Receiving constructive advice and feedback may also be part of our humility.
+Our humility may at times include facing criticism (wondering if there is any truth or useful insight to be gained), owning our mistakes or that we were wrong, asking for help without devaluing, undermining ourselves, so we express our humility with confidence, self awareness and a willingness to learn, where we are curious about others and life's encounters, with a realisation it's OK not to know things.
+Receiving other perspectives, constructive advice and feedback may also be part of our humility, as may putting our ego aside, acknowledging that we and others have value, also that through our humility we choose to put others first, sacrifice.
 We may want to be more in touch with the strength of our humility - valuing ourself and others, that nobody is better, being confident yet poised, in a way that doesn't put us down, downplay our value.
 Having our humility, being humble - acknowledging our strengths and weaknesses, brings us out, expands us, keeps us centred, grounded.
 How we can appreciate and value others for who they are, their accomplishments and struggles, truly acknowledging their own human being-ness, each with their own wholeness, strengths, brokenness, shortcomings, that they too are on their own journey in life, may be important for us.

 Counselling in London, Camden, Kings Cross, psychotherapy in NW1, therapy process

 Appreciation, Gratefulness & Gratitude, Finding The Benefits - A Choice We Make We can choose whether to be critical blame ourselves or appreciative, find the opportunities and benefits in things - discover what they are, even if this seems impossible.
 We can also choose to learn what we need to learn, focus on what we do have or what we don't (see also Optimism, Pessimism & Discounting The Positive) - the effects of which touch us and others.
 And when we feel appreciation we feel happier.
-Practising gratitude shortens our reactions to the past.
+And practising gratitude fosters a sense of contentment, joy.
+Practising gratitude can shorten our reactions to the past.
 And when we are grateful, take genuine pleasure in things (often ones we take for granted), find our gratitude practising it both now and in our future, seizing the day, allow for spontaneity, surprises we can see or choose a situation from this place of gratitude or our impatience, frustration, anger, disappointment, confusion.

 Counselling London, psychotherapy London, how to forgive yourself, process of counselling, process of psychotherapy, psychotherapy process, self forgiveness, Counsellor and Psychotherapist in Camden, central London, NW1

 Experiencing, Showing Appreciation, Gratefulness, Gratitude - Effects On Us Or Others We can choose to put others down or make the choice to make something positive - an encouraging few words, a genuine appreciation or compliment.
 This can not only lift others but ourself.
 (For as our appreciation grows, energy flows.)
 Having gratitude because it makes us happy, brings us joy, may help us feel more aligned so we express this spontaneously in heartfelt ways rather than by rote as if from our wounded part of us.
 Being appreciative, grateful, showing our heartfelt gratitude, doesn't have to expressed through grand gestures.
 Sometimes a simple "thank you", listening, being there, caring about someone, showing this in small ways, affirming and validating them, is all that is necessary (see also Appreciation In Our Relationship, Marriage).
 Being grateful makes us, and often others, feel good, so we and they don't take them, life for granted.
 Focusing on the good things, some people choose to extend their gratitude (an aspect of love) further by being appreciative for anything, everything and everyone.
-Being kind, showing our gratitude, appreciation, generosity - even for the little things, can build bridges, open our and others' hearts, bring us faith, enthusiasm support our self-growth.
-Gratitude turns denial into acceptance, turns what we have into enough.
+Being kind, showing our gratitude, appreciation, generosity - even for the little things, can build bridges, open our and others' hearts, bring us faith, enthusiasm support our self-growth, spiritual growth.
+Gratitude turns denial into acceptance, turns what we have into enough by reflecting on things we're thankful for, cultivating an attitude of gratitude, fostering a sense of abundance, interconnectedness of the world around us.
 We can experience the elevated mood of gratitude when we surrender (and sometimes as our tears dissolve, this can bring us gratefulness, gratitude), appreciate what we have, feel blessed and count these every day blessings - however small, fill our heart and soul with love, sense that gratitude is also spiritual, accept our circumstances and ourselves.
 At the end of our day we can reflect upon what went well, what we enjoyed and learnt.
 Many of us find it easier to express gratitude than find forgiveness.

 The resentment, bitterness, grievances, grudges we have and hold on to may include complaining, dissatisfaction, disappointment, martyrdom, following old loyalties, oaths, sacred cows, obligations, what people have said or done, the way we were treated, wronged, judged, being told what to do, how we resent other's needs, not being appreciated, validated, approved of, not being heard, envy, jealousy.
 If we are feeling powerless we may also feel revengeful.

 Resentment, Bitterness Stuck In Us Trying to control life from our wounded self, ego can be a way we magically believe that our resentment will get us what we want.
 Holding on to resentment prevents us manifesting what we need.
-We may feel resentment, bitterness, hold grudges, grievances, have unexpressed or unresolved anger and this can become toxic to the soul, eat away inside of us, becoming stronger the more it is ignored, feeding on our negative feelings, emotions, including regrets and if we don't attend to those feelings, they can last for years.
+We may feel resentment, bitterness, hold grudges, grievances, have unexpressed or unresolved anger and this can become toxic to the soul, eat away inside of us, becoming stronger the more it is ignored, feeding on our negative feelings, emotions, including regrets and if we don't attend to those feelings, they can last for years and affect intimacy in relationship.
 We may also want to have compassion for our feelings of heartbreak (not being cared for), helplessness, loneliness. (see also Our Painbody).
-When we fully express ourselves, acknowledging our resentment, bitterness, our pain, communicating these feelings (sometimes directly to the people who have hurt us) it can be a liberating process.
+Resentment rise in silence and when we fully express ourselves, acknowledging our resentment, bitterness, our pain, communicating these feelings - how our resentment makes us feel (sometimes directly to the people who have hurt us) it can be a liberating process.
 We can become more confident, aware, especially when we release ourselves and let go and this can help us towards forgiveness.

 Forgiveness & Its Misconceptions Forgiveness is about excluding a fault or offence, to pardon, letting go of resentment, renouncing anger.
 When we forgive someone or something, this forgiveness is for ourself, as we take our power back, so that something or someone no longer controls our life.
 And this is where our healthy boundaries are important.
 We may be able to accept people for who they are to an extent, yet if they don't earn our trust and respect and we know they lack integrity, we can move forward in life, seeking supportive people who uplift us with unconditional love.
 We can accept others, even if they lack trust, respect, honour and integrity, yet it is up to us to realise that we are not going to allow that type of person into our life, which can be especially difficult with close family members, even if we still love them.
 If we are holding resentment, anger, hatred towards someone, it can be equivalent of drinking something toxic and waiting for the other person to die.
 If someone is not worthy of our respect, then they are not worthy of our respect, even if they are our family (see also Family Problems, Rifts, Estrangement, Inter-Cultural, Interracial Issues, Religious Differences, Sexuality).
 Common misconceptions include the belief that to truly forgive we have to forget.
 Yet we can remember an unpleasant situation or a person, yet still forgive.
 If the memory of the experience still carries an emotional "charge", then we've not completely forgiven a person, situation or an experience.
 Another misconception is that we must trust a person we have forgiven.
 Yet it takes time to rebuild and earn trust.
 It can't be fooled and needs to be earned, yet if trust is broken repeatedly, it may not be wise to trust a person again.
 Yet we can forgive them and also we don't have to respect the person, as this too is earned, and can't be forced or demanded.